Probes into New Zealand volcano tragedy to take months and carry criminal penalties

 “We will continue the operation for as long as we have a chance of recovering those bodies,” New Zealand Police Commissioner Mike Bush told Radio New Zealand.

-Many of dead and injured were Australians on a day tour from a Royal Caribbean Cruises Ltd ship.
+Many of dead and injured were Australians on a day tour from a Royal Caribbean Cruises Ltd (RCL.N) ship.
 The 16-deck Ovation of the Seas docked back in Sydney on Monday, with some passengers disembarking in tears as they were reunited with family members.

 Australian Foreign Minister Marise Payne met with her New Zealand counterpart in Wellington on Monday to express Australia’s thanks to emergency and medical crews.